*Updated January 2022

 The tradeoff for many creators is mobility.

-While a dolly setup takes hours or even days to set up and level, camera operators can be ready on-set with stabilizers like the Steadicam or motorized gimbals like Ronin-SC in minutes.
+While a dolly setup takes hours or even days to set up and level, the crew can be ready on-set with stabilizers like the Steadicam or motorized gimbals like Ronin-SC in minutes.

-Though these alternative types of equipment can take a physical toll on the camera operator after hours of shooting, the gear tends to run at lower price points and result in the same steady shot.
+Though these alternative types of equipment can take a physical toll on the crew after hours of shooting, the gear tends to run at lower price points and result in the same steady shot.

 While a dolly shot rig can offer a big pay-off in the long-term, it’s important to know that you have the option to use alternative gear to capture a seamless shot for your film, commercial, or other upcoming project.